In Kazakhstan: Improving Governance, Boosting the Economy

 As independent businesses crop up all over Kazakhstan, the idea is the same.
 From dresses to big corporations: better, transparent, and accountable governance leads to better decisions, resulting in improved performance and better access to capital.

-The IFC Corporate Governance Program in Europe and Central Asia is being implemented in partnership with the Swiss State Secretariat for Economic Affairs (OeEB).
+The IFC Corporate Governance Program in Europe and Central Asia is being implemented in partnership with the Swiss State Secretariat for Economic Affairs (SECO) and Development Bank of Austria (OeEB).

 For more information please visit IFC corporate governancewebsite.